markfirmware/Cuis-Smalltalk-Ultibo-Pilot/README.md

 ============
 Install Cuis Smalltalk, Ultibo, and Git for your platform.

-Installing Cuis: replacing "MyProject" with "Cuis" use Windows installation instructions at https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev/blob/master/Documentation/GettingStarted.md
+Installing Cuis: replacing "MyProject" with "Cuis" use the "for all systems" and then the "Windows" installation instructions at https://github.com/Cuis-Smalltalk/Cuis-Smalltalk-Dev/blob/master/Documentation/GettingStarted.md

-To get the pilot code, in a bash console:
+To install the pilot code, in a bash console:

     cd Cuis
     git clone https:github.com/markfirmware/Cuis-Smalltalk-Ultibo-Pilot